smourier/DirectNAot/README.md

 * Doing interop is inherently unsafe but we want to keep a .NET-like programming whenever possible.
 The generated code serves a similar purpose to the CsWin32 project, but the final generated code and net result (ie: how we use it as a caller) are quite different.

 # Installation
-You can just compile the source (not it take minutes due to the fact ComWrapper Source geneation is *slooooowwwwww*...) or use the nuget packages
+You can just compile the source (not it take minutes due to the fact ComWrapper Source generation is *slooooowwwwww*...) or use the nuget packages

 https://www.nuget.org/packages/DirectNAot/ and https://www.nuget.org/packages/DirectNAot.Extensions/